PolinaShneider/cfg-javascript/README.md

-# cfg-javascript
+# JavaScript Control Flow Graph

-JavaScript Control Flow Graph
+This uses AST built by Esprima and generates CFG either in JSON or in DOT format.